 For more than a thousand years, since the bones of St. James the Apostle, were reputedly discovered here in 813AD; common people, thieves, beggars, writers, bishops, priests, kings, popes, saints - even Shirley Maclaine - have made this famous pilgrimage.

 The movement reached its height during the Middle Ages when monasteries, churches and hospitals sprang up all along the way to care for the pilgrims.
-Many of these remain, wholly or partly, but all of them evoke a powerful feeling of the spirit of the Camino.
+Many of these remain, wholly or partly, but all of them evoke a powerful feeling of the spirit of the Camino de Santiago.

-Many routes lead to Santiago, but the most popular and for some the most sacred, is the Camino Francés, along the North of Spain, and that is the route you will follow on this exciting journey.
+Many pilgrimage routes lead to Santiago, but the most popular and for some the most sacred, is the Camino Francés, along the North of Spain, and that is the route you will follow on this exciting 14 day bicycle journey.

 Day to Day

 Your trip begins in Pamplona, famous for the running of the bulls during July’s Fiesta de San Fermín, but it's also a very prosperous and tidy city with lots of natural parks and cycle paths.
 The old part of town, where you’’ll be staying, is lovely to walk through with many medieval churches and narrow streets.

 DAY 2 - PAMPLONA TO ESTELLA

 55 Km / 34 Mi